isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.3 =
 * Fix - Removed an error that caused installation to fail.
+* New - Added a .pot localization file to make the plugin WPML ready.

 = 1.2.5=
 * Fix - Fixed a fatal error on the admin Edit Order page, above the item details.
 Please update.